ZouYang31/ZouYang31.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My name is Zoey (Zou) Yang, and I am a graduate student at Boston University with a focus on Computational Social Science.
+My name is Zoey (Zou) Yang, and I am a graduate student at Boston University in Data Science.
 I am interested in developing machine learning and causal inference techniques to understand human behavior, improve decision-making, and address algorithmic bias.
 I am specially interested in health-related societal challenges.
 Before moving to Boston, I spent two years working as a Data Scientist/Data Analyst at tech company and AI startups.

 # 🔥 News